k2view-academy/K2View-Academy/articles/23_fabric_transactions/01_fabric_transactions_overview.md

 ### Sync Process

 During a synchronization of an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui), the data is retrieved from the source systems and loaded into the Fabric database.
 Both the [LU tables population](/articles/07_table_population/01_table_population_overview.md) and the [enrichment functions](/articles/10_enrichment_function/01_enrichment_function_overview.md) are executed in a [Sync process](/articles/01_fabric_overview/02_fabric_glossary.md#sync).

 The Sync process is managed as a single transaction that starts at the beginning of the Sync process and finishes at its end.
 If the Sync is completed successfully, the data is committed to the Fabric database.
 If however an error occurs at any point of the Sync process, the transaction is rolled back.

+When a Sync process is invoked by a [Web Service](/articles/15_web_services_and_graphit/01_web_services_overview.md) or a [User Job](/articles/20_jobs_and_batch_services/01_fabric_jobs_overview.md), the transaction can be managed by the calling process.
+For example, you can start a transaction in a Web Service, get an LUI, perform additional updates on the Fabric database and then commit.
+In this scenario, all the changes including the changes of the Sync will be committed.

 [Click for more information about Sync LUI](/articles/14_sync_LU_instance/01_sync_LUI_overview.md).